davidbhr/CompactionAnalyzer/README.md

 ## Tutorial (saenopy)

-If you are using Saenopy with its graphical user interface, simply click and load a sample data set.
+If you are using Saenopy with its graphical user interface, simply click and load a example data set.

 ## Tutorial (python API)